ddbj/www/_ddbj/feature-table-e.md

                       /<a href="#type_material">type_material</a>="&lt;type-of-type&gt; of &lt;organism name&gt;"
                       /<a href="#variety">variety</a>="text"

+Molecule scope        any

 Comment               Source qualifiers that have been deprecated do not appear in the
-                      Optional qualifiers list but are still listed in Appendix III Section 7.3.1

-Molecule scope        any

-Comment               transgenic sequences must have at least two source feature
-                      keys; in a transgenic sequence the source feature key describing the organism that is the recipient of the DNA must span the entire sequence;
+                      Optional qualifiers list but are still listed in Appendix III Section 7.3.1 transgenic sequences must have at least two source feature keys; in a transgenic sequence the source feature key describing the organism that is the recipient of the DNA must span the entire sequence;
                       see Appendix III /<a href="#organelle">organelle</a> for a list of &lt;organelle_value&gt;
-                      From June 2024, the /country qualifier will be transitioned to /geo_loc_name. /country may still be encountered on records prior to this date.
 </pre>

 -----